Veterans Affairs to mandate COVID vaccine for health care personnel, first such mandate for federal agency

 WHERE TO FIND COVID-19 VACCINES

 The announcement comes after the VA lost four employees to COVID-19 in recent weeks.
 All four were unvaccinated.
-The agency said that at least three of the employees died due to the delta variant of the novel coronavirus.
+The agency said at least three of the employees died due to the delta variant of the novel coronavirus.

 The announcement also comes amid an outbreak among unvaccinated employees and trainees at a VA Law Enforcement Training Center, which the VA says it the third such outbreak during the pandemic.